-- Enclose the entire mill operation and install dust collecting equipment (baghouses or wet scrubbers) to control all the emissions points (crushers, screens, grinders, conveyors, dryers, and loading points). - Use only wet grinding.

-- Use filter-presses for de-watering (applies to new facilities AND phase-in for existing facilities timing in draft Mining Sites IS).
+- Enclose the entire mill operation and install dust collecting equipment (baghouses or wet scrubbers) to control all the emissions points (crushers, screens, grinders, conveyors, dryers, and loading points). - Use only wet grinding. - Use filter-presses for de-watering (applies to new facilities and phase-in for existing facilities - timing in Mining Sites IS).
 Dewatering is a significant process in the mill and using the filter-presses appears to be the best available technology.
 The use of dryers would not be recommended, as they are much more energy consuming, and, if the temperatures are high enough, some components of the ore concentrate may be released (for example sulphur dioxide or metals with lower melting points).
-For existing facilities using dryers, they need to operate at lower temperatures, below 200 degrees Celsius. - Maintain good housekeeping: regular clean-up of spillages around crushers, screeners, conveyors, and loading points. - Store, handle and transport concentrates using enclosures.

-Inspection and Maintenance
+For existing facilities using dryers, they need to operate at lower temperatures, below 200 degrees Celsius.
+(Basics in mineral processing, METSO Edition 10, 2015

+- Maintain good housekeeping: regular clean-up of spillages around crushers, screeners, conveyors, and loading points. - Store, handle and transport concentrates using enclosures. - Inspection and Maintenance - Monitoring: - Monitoring of operational parameters of pollution control equipment should be done continuously. - Pressure drop in baghouses to ensure bags are not damaged.